anttiluode/ChargingBullTrader/README.md

    python -m streamlit run app.py
    ```

+5. Create account and log in.
+You may have to press the log in button twice for some reason.

 ## Usage

 1. **Create an Account:** Use the sidebar to create an account with a username and password.